rust-ml/book/src/5_linear_regression.md

 Once the data is formatted, we'll be able to nicely add it into the `linfa`-native `Dataset` format, along with the appropriate feature names.
 If you're running into funky error related to array shapes in your code, this section and the step before (where we create our `data` and `target` data structures) are ones you should double-check; dynamically-shaped arrays as found in most scientific computing libraries, Rust-based or not, can be tricky.

-In fact, as you may have experienced yourself, it's very common that the pre-processing steps of many data science problems (filtering, formatting, distributing, etc.) are actually the most complicated and often where a little bit of additioanl effort can save you a lot of trouble down the road.
+In fact, as you may have experienced yourself, it's very common that the pre-processing steps of many data science problems (filtering, formatting, distributing, etc.) are actually the most complicated and often where a little bit of additional effort can save you a lot of trouble down the road.

 ```rust,no_run
 {{#include ../examples/linear_regression.rs:build_dataset}}